aurotripathy/valence-with-tuned-llama/README.md

 # valence-with-tuned-llama
-Some simple experients with a fine-tuned model on Dutch sentences.
+Some simple experients with a model fine-tuned from Llama 3.1 8B on Dutch sentences.

 Sorry, model is not available for public review